burtonrj/CytoPy/docs/source/features.rst

 * 1D relative fold change in MFI: for each sample calculate the relative fold change in MFI between the control and the primary data for the variable that the control effects e.g. a CD27 FMO control would be relative fold change in MFI in CD27 between the primary data and the control

-For more details see cytopy.flow.feature_extraction.ControlComparison
+For more details see CytoPy.flow.feature_extraction.ControlComparison